-If we cannot complete the agreement on schedule, or at all, the PPA/FIT price may be reduced, our reputation may be damaged and it may increase the difficulty of winning new projects.
-In addition, in any event the government bodies terminate the agreement with us, we will have limited recourse.
-Although the government bodies have historically not terminated the agreements with us, there is no assurance that they would not do so in the future.
+If we cannot complete an agreement on schedule, or at all, the PPA/FIT price may be reduced, our reputation may be damaged and the difficulty of winning new projects may increase.
+In addition, in any event the government bodies terminate an agreement with us, we will have limited recourse.
+Although the government bodies have historically not terminated agreements with us, there is no assurance that they would not do so in the future.